Environment | In harmony with nature

 (Examples)

-・Develop and expand solution business to contribute to CO2 reduction
+・Develop and expand solutions business to contribute to CO2 reduction

 ・Preserve and restore ecosystems around Bridgestone Group facilities